-Other trading income, including the hire of facilities, childcare and catering is recognised in the period it is receivable and to the extent the academy trust has provided the goods or services.
+Other income, including the hire of facilities, is recognised in the period it is receivable and to the extent the Academy Trust has provided the goods or services.

 Donated goods, facilities and services

 Where the donated good is a fixed asset it is measured at fair value, unless it is impractical to measure this reliably, in which case the cost of the item to the donor should be used.
 The gain is recognised as income from donations and a corresponding amount is included in the appropriate fixed asset category and depreciated over the useful economic life in accordance with the Academy Trust's accounting policies.